geerlingguy/airgradient-prometheus/README.md

 If you get an error, make sure the Docker container (and the host it's on) is able to be reached over HTTP!

+## Known issues

+This project currently only works with one AirGradient Sensor.
+See [this issue](https://github.com/geerlingguy/airgradient-prometheus/issues/1) for details on getting it working with more than one sensor.

 ## License

 MIT.